huyvu38/Connection-Space/README.md

 ### Instruction on how to compile and run the program

+The server in Server.java needs to be run first so that the client can connect to the server and using the app.

-The user clicks the Run button in SocialMedia.java.
+The user clicks the Run button in Client.java.
 Then the Main Menu will appear and allow the user to create an account, log in, or exit the app.

-For any time that the user enters any wrong input or wrong command, the program will ask them until the user enter the valid input or right command.

 1. User wants to create an account